rickosborne/cascades/md/18-2-8-daybreak.md

 The businesswoman, now wrapped in her avocado green coat which I had retrieved for her an hour ago, again had her briefcase on her lap and was sorting through its stack of papers.

-The business-suited man stepped forward as the line continued to move, looking down at the ground between his feet.
+Suit-and-towel man stepped forward as the line continued to move, looking down at the ground between his feet.

 A late-teens young woman in a garish paisley top and jeans was now behind him in line, running a brush through her hair.